Mawra Hocane: Career

 Hocane made her Hindi film debut with the romantic tragedy Sanam Teri Kasam opposite Harshvardhan Rane.
 She portrayed a South Indian girl who works as a librarian.
 Hindustan Times noted, "Mawra is a delight to watch as Saru.
-She slips into the demure character with ease and her get-up certainly adds to her persona."
-News18 mentioned her as "one of the most incredible performer."
+She slips into the demure character with ease and her get-up certainly adds to her persona.", while News18 mentioned her as "one of the most incredible performer."

 In 2018, she made her Pakistani film debut with the romantic comedy Jawani Phir Nahi Ani 2 opposite Fahad Mustafa.
 The film is the second-highest-grossing Pakistani film worldwide.
 Pakistan Today noted, "Mawra is a good addition to the film and she nailed her character of a spoilt, young heiress."

 From 2018 to 2019, she narrated and appeared in the period drama Aangan based on Khadija Mastoor's novel of the same name.
-Hocane portrayed a resilient girl who endures bitter experiences in love.
+Hocane portrayed a resilient Hindustani who endures bitter experiences in love.
 In 2019, she appeared as the juvenile and bubbly Sunehri in Daasi.
-Her next role of a headstrong and ambitious university student in Sabaat earned her dual nominations of Best TV Actress at 20th Lux Style Awards.
-In 2021, she played the title role of a victim of domestic abuse and marital rape in Qissa Meherbano Ka.
-Her first role in 2023 was of a determined philanthropist Zimal Riyasat in Neem.
-For his performance in the series she won her first award, Hum Award for Best Actress, at the 9th Hum Awards.
-She later appeared as an innocent teen Rishtina who discovers the world after spending twenty years of her life in a basement in Kashmiri's directed Nauroz.
+Her next role of a headstrong and ambitious university student in Sabaat earned her dual nominations of Best TV Actress at the 20th Lux Style Awards.
+In 2021, she played the title role of a victim of domestic abuse and marital rape in the drama Qissa Meherbano Ka.
+Her first role in 2023 was of a determined philanthropist Zimal Riyasat in the romance-drama Neem.
+For his performance in the series, she won her first award, Hum Award for Best Actress, at the 9th Hum Awards.
+She later appeared in the teen-drama Nauroz as an innocent teen Rishtina who discovers the world after spending twenty years of her life in a basement.
 Hocane had her first role in 2024 in the comedy Let's Try Mohabbat, where she portrayed a newlywed bride who changes the perspectives of her in-laws with her arrival.
-In 2024, She is appeared in Jafaa as a gynecologist Dr. Zara who is coping with her troubled marriage.
-Then in 2025, she appeared in Agar Tum Sath Ho, along with her husband Ameer Gilani.
+Her next role that year was in the drama Jafaa as a gynecologist Dr. Zara who copes with her troubled marriage.
+In 2025, she appeared in the romance Agar Tum Sath Ho, along with her husband Ameer Gilani in their third on-screen appearance.
+In the same year, Hocane appeared in the family-drama Jama Taqseem where she depicted a modren daughter-in-law of a joint family.